four-codes-org/kubernetes-architecture-flow/event-notifications/event-notification-backend/Readme.md

 #### Event-notification-backend

-`this is application design to store the events, based on the success and failure.`
+This is an application designed to save events based on success and failure.
+In the future, we should implement notification alerts based on the scope.

-Evironment variables
+**Evironment variables**

+This event notification application will use a database as a Mysql service, either on-premises or in the cloud.
+It is up to us to handle events and store them somewhere.

+**Environment values**

 | Key         | Value | Required | Description |
 | ----------- | ----- | -------- | ----------- |